Suche

 ad-hocery; ad-hockery; ad-hocism (formal)

-Handeln; improvisiertes Agieren
+spontanes Handeln; improvisiertes Agieren n pol.

 ad-hocery; ad-hockery; ad-hocism (formal)